When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Experimental Setup

 \subsection{Datasets}

 For a fair comparison of all algorithms, we performed a series of experiments using synthetic and real-world datasets.

 The main dataset for our experiments is the collection of Twitter posts obtained from September till November 2010~\citep{conover2011political}.
 Importantly, this dataset combines both community assignments and cascades.
-The original dataset contains the following information about retweets: id of a user that started the tweet, id of a user that retweeted, the timestamp, the list of hashtags, and the number of hyperlinks included to the tweet.
-We processed the dataset to extract explicit cascades: although no cascade ids are present, we assumed that a cascade can be uniquely identified by the list of hashtags, source user id, and the number of hyperlinks.
+For community assignments, Twitter users are manually classified by political alignment.
+The original dataset contains the following information about retweets: id of a user that started the tweet, id of a user that retweeted, the timestamp, the list of hashtags, and the number of hyperlinks included in the tweet.
+We processed the dataset to extract explicit cascades: Although no cascade ids are present, we assumed that a cascade can be uniquely identified by the list of hashtags, source user id, and the number of hyperlinks.
 Additionally, the timestamp of the first tweet is not known, so we assumed that the time difference between the original tweet and the first retweet is the same as between the first and the second retweets.
-This way, we obtained a dataset with about 18.5K nodes and 30K cascades (we did not perform any further filtering).
+This way, we obtained a dataset with about 18.5K nodes and 30K cascades.
+(We did not perform any further filtering.)
+The dataset statistics are summarized in Table~\ref{tab:twitter_dataset}.

 The second group of datasets contains real-world networks with ground truth community assignments (see Table~\ref{tab:datasets}).
 For these datasets, we use generated epidemics (see Section~\ref{sec:cascades}) and present the results aggregated over the datasets (see Section~\ref{sec:average}).
+We include many datasets of different nature and sizes because we want to show that our conclusions generalize to different scenarios.

-Finally, we also add a synthetic dataset based on the LFR (Lancichinetti-Fortunato-Radicchi) model~\citep{lancichinetti2008benchmark}.
-This model generates graphs with power-law distributions of node degrees and cluster sizes, and includes the mixing parameter $\mu$ that is the fraction of inter-cluster edges.
-We generated a graph on 10K nodes with the power-law exponent of the degree distribution 2.5, the power-law exponent of the cluster size distribution 1.5, mixing parameter $\mu = 0.1$, average degree 5, maximum degree 100, community sizes between 100 and 600 (we obtained 5 clusters in total).
+Finally, we also add a synthetic dataset based on the LFR model~\citep{lancichinetti2008benchmark}, which is a standard synthetic benchmark for networks with communities.
+This model generates graphs with power-law distributions of node degrees and cluster sizes and includes the mixing parameter $\mu$, which is the fraction of inter-cluster edges.
+We generated a graph on 10K nodes with the power-law exponent of the degree distribution 2.5, the power-law exponent of the cluster size distribution 1.5, mixing parameter $\mu = 0.1$, average degree 5, maximum degree 100, and community sizes between 100 and 600.
+(We obtained five clusters in total.)

-\subsection{Synthetic cascades}
+\subsection{Synthetic Cascades}

 For the LFR graph and the datasets described in Table~\ref{tab:datasets}, we generated the cascades according to all models discussed in Section~\ref{sec:cascade_models}.
 Importantly, there are both edge-based and community-based models.